Chronic Lymphocytic Leukemia Treatment (PDQ®)–Patient Version

 - Leukemia may affect red blood cells, white blood cells, and platelets.

-- Signs and symptoms of chronic lymphocytic leukemia include swollen lymph nodes and tiredness.
+- Signs and symptoms of chronic lymphocytic leukemia include swollen lymph nodes and feeling tired.

-- Tests that examine the blood, bone marrow, and lymph nodes are used to detect (find) and diagnose chronic lymphocytic leukemia.
+- Tests that examine the blood are used to diagnose chronic lymphocytic leukemia.

 - Certain factors affect treatment options and prognosis (chance of recovery).